 Our primary purpose is to connect parents and legal guardians of children with an HIE diagnosis.
 The Hope for HIE Foundation is a US-based 501(c)3 non-profit organization with a worldwide presence.
-What began in 2010 as a forum focused on connecting parents, has grown significantly into a legal non-profit foundation, now reaching and serving thousands of families a year.
+What began in 2010 as a forum focused on connecting parents, has grown significantly into a recognized non-profit foundation, reaching and serving thousands of families a year.

 Hope for HIE's virtual support network is primarily based on Facebook, as a part of outreach, and all groups, in person or online, operate under the these community guidelines.

 The Hope for HIE culture centers around the experience of connecting with others and revolves around certain core values:

 Advocacy - We will actively advocate for our children and fellow families.
 We will relentlessly pursue a world where HIE families can fully realize their potential.

 Empathy - All families and children who experience HIE deserve empathy for the path they are on, no matter the outcome.

 Integrity - We will be who we say we are, work together honestly and direct ourselves toward building the organization for the greater good.

 Unity - We will be open and honest with each other.
 We realize we are stronger together and group needs are stronger than individual agendas.

 Reflection - We will carefully analyze all decisions that are made and adjust the scope or expectations in order to best benefit the HIE community at large.